Breast milk - pumping and storing

 Collect breast milk when pumping.
 You can use:

-- Two- to 3-ounce bottles or hard plastic cups with screw on caps.
-Make sure that they have been washed in hot, soapywater and rinsed well.
+- 2- to 3-ounce bottles or hard plastic cups with screw-on caps.
+Make sure they have been washed in hot, soapy water and rinsed well.

 Store your breast milk.

 - Fresh breast milk can be kept at room temperature for up to 8 hours, and refrigerated for 5 to 7 days.